connectedcars/docs/data-overview/english.md

 | GPRS status OK (yes/no) | So user's preferred workshop can ensure that there is no fault with the OBD device in the car | 7 days historical data and most recent value |
 | OBD device activated (yes/no) | So user's preferred workshop can ensure that there is no fault with the OBD device in the car | Saved until the user requests deletion |
 | Power failure on OBD device* | So user's preferred workshop can advise the user if the device is unplugged | Saved until the user requests deletion |

+Data points marked with "*", are collected with the purpose of optimizing and improving the services of the application.

 ## Ancillary data